 Yin Ker wrote in The Irrawaddy, ‘By the 1970s, Aung Soe came to judge his stylised interpretations of pwe (festival), peya (the Lord Buddha), and zat (theatre), for example, as superficial.
 He aspired for his paintings to be visual translations of Buddhist truths, not mere illustrations of episodes from the Buddha’s previous lives or pretty pictures of pagodas and monks.
 His commitment to creating an artistic idiom based on the Buddhist laws of impermanence intensified in the years of ailing health, his family’s financial degradation, his country’s economic slide, and his increasing recourse to Thamahta meditation.

-Bagyi Aung Soe Later Works
+Bagyi Aung Soe Later Works and Burmese Modern Art

-Works from his last years are especially spectacular: Burmese alphabet, Pali mantras, the Buddha’s profile, magical squares (called in) and references to numerology, all represented alongside each other in striking shades of ink and ‘magic pen’.
+Works of Burmese Modern art from his last years are especially spectacular: Burmese alphabet, Pali mantras, the Buddha’s profile, magical squares (called in) and references to numerology, all represented alongside each other in striking shades of ink and ‘magic pen’.
 Not only is the iconography never before seen in painting, the style and technique are equally original.
 The essence is Buddhism as it is practised in the country.
 Indeed, material limitations did not stop Aung Soe from creating; it led him to greater heights, to invent his unique method and style of coloured inks on paper, while expounding the linear tradition of Burmese aesthetics, and the calligraphic features of the Burmese script.
 Whether it was on the backside of calendars, on scrap paper or a fresh piece of paper which a sympathetic fellow artist or student had presented as a gift, Aung Soe drew and painted relentlessly.

-Aung Soe’s works are monologues which discourse on the objectives of the modern Burmese artist of the 20th century: to assimilate foreign influences without renouncing cultural identity; to accept the challenge of contemporary Western art whose values contradict the very essence of local artistic traditions.
+Aung Soe’s Burmese modern art works are monologues which discourse on the objectives of the modern Burmese artist of the 20th century: to assimilate foreign influences without renouncing cultural identity; to accept the challenge of contemporary Western art whose values contradict the very essence of local artistic traditions.
 In other words, to imitate neither the Western nor the Burmese, but to invent a new idiom rooted in one’s origins – a task which preoccupied the Japanese artists of the Meiji period and Chinese artists in the first third of the 20th century’.

 Bagyi Aung Soe (1923-1990), Pompidou Centre, Paris, centrepompidou.fr.
 At the time of going to press, the exhibition is temporarily closed due to Covid-19 restrictions.
 Check the centre’s website for updated information on opening.